The Shiba Inu is the most popular dog in Japan.

 The National Shiba Club of America is the official national breed club, and a great resource for all things Shiba Inu.

 Is there a special Shiba Inu in your life?
-Show and tell us in the comments section!
+Tell us on the Wide Open Pets Facebook page!